High-Density Memory Store

 - When used with Map deployments, it provides High-Density Caching for caching entire datasets with richer, less standardized APIs

-- When combined with Near Cache, it provides applications with nanosecond access to very large amounts of data––all in-process with no network hops
+- When combined with Near Cache, it provides applications with nanosecond access to very large amounts of data––all in-process with no network overheads

 High-Density Memory Store

-High-Density (HD) Memory Store is a feature of Hazelcast Enterprise HD that allows applications to near cache 100s of GBs of data from off-heap memory without garbage collection overhead and up to nanosecond access times.
+High-Density (HD) Memory Store is a Hazelcast Enterprise HD feature that allows applications to store 100s of GBs of data in the memory of Hazelcast servers without garbage collection overhead, hence, operating within consistent and predictable latencies.

 Hazelcast is typically deployed in a scale-out paradigm on large clusters of commodity hardware.
 This allows for elastic scalability for applications requiring dynamic cluster sizing.
 This deployment pattern can use dozens or even low hundreds of nodes with Java Virtual Machines (JVMs).